 The first podcast episode one that I recommend is from the Afford Anything Podcast.
 This show is run by Paula Pant.
 She interviews experts from many fields about decision-making, productivity, mastering your career, money and life.
 Her articles and podcast episodes revolve around mastering money to set yourself free, by adjusting your behavior accordingly.

 I have been listening to Afford Anything for just over a year.
 What sticks out the most for me is the critical questions she asks.
 By doing this she gets to the core of the experts perspective.
 In essence, this leads to a deeper understanding for the listener.

 Why do I recommend this podcast episode?

 This podcast episode zooms in on personality.
-It’s about how personality traits affect behaviour, thoughts and feelings.
+It’s about how personality traits affect behavior, thoughts and feelings.
 Understanding yourself will help you to better manage different scenarios.
-How you may ask.
-That is what this podcast aims to answer.
+How? you may ask.
+That is what this podcast episode aims to answer.
 Paula interviews Dr. Sarah Stanley Fallaw.
-She is the founder of Datapoints and has a Ph.D. in applied psychology.
+She is the founder of Data points and has a Ph.D. in applied psychology.

 Conscientiousness: High: Disciplined, careful, deliberate. <> Low: disorganized, impulsive, careless.

 Agreeableness: High: straight forward, complying, altruistic. <> Low: skeptical, stubborn, unsympathetic.

 Neuroticism (emotional stability): High: vulnerable, anxious, mood shifts. <> Low: calm, emotionally stable, resilient.

 Openness to Experience: High: creative, imaginative, unconventional. <> Low: predictable, dislikes change, traditional.